Thomas Alexander (military surgeon): After the Crimean War

 Alexander was at home for less than two months when he received orders to go to Canada as principal medical officer.
 However, he was there for only six months before Lord Panmure nominated him to be a Royal Commissioner on the inquiry into the sanitary state of the army, and he returned to the United Kingdom to fulfil this role.
 He was also asked draw up a new regulations covering the management of barracks and hospitals.
 When Sir Andrew Smith retired on the 22 June 1858, he was appointed to the post of Director-General of the Army Medical Department.
 He was also appointed as one of the Honorary Surgeons to Her Majesty and a Companion of the Bath.
 He died in his home in Norfolk Square, London, on 1 February 1860 from complications of gout and was interred in his home town of Prestonpans.
 Among his obituarists was Florence Nightingale who wrote in The Lancet.

 Memorial

+The British Army Medical Department's Committee of the Alexander Memorial Fund offered a triennial prize consisting of a gold medal, together with £50, for a best essay on a topic chosen by the Committee.
+The prize competition was open to executive officers of the Royal Army Medical Corps on full pay, with the exception of professors and assistant professors during their appointments at the Royal Army Medical College.

 The town of Prestonpans ordered the erection of a memorial statute to Dr Alexander which sits in the town's Coronation Gardens to the north of its Preston Kirk.